USE OF TRANEXAMIC ACID IN PREGNANCY

 Tranexamic acid is an antihaemorrhagic agent which inhibits the breakdown of fibrin clots.
 It is licensed for the prevention and treatment of haemorrhages due to general or local fibrinolysis, with specific indications including menorrhagia, epistaxis, conisation of the cervix, traumatic hyphaema, hereditary angioneurotic oedema, and to minimise blood loss following bladder surgery and dental extraction in patients with haemophilia.

 The available data concerning the fetal effects of gestational tranexamic acid exposure are highly limited.
-These data currently consist of eight case reports/series and two small randomised controlled trials which describe the outcomes of less than 260 exposed pregnancies, the majority of which are thought to have been exposed acutely in late pregnancy.
+These data currently consist of 12 case reports/series and two small randomised controlled trials which describe the outcomes of 230 exposed pregnancies, the majority of which are thought to have been exposed acutely in late pregnancy.

-No cases of congenital malformation or spontaneous abortion have been reported among the small number of pregnancies exposed in early pregnancy, and no cases of intrauterine death have been reported among those exposed in later pregnancy.
-Preterm delivery, low infant birth weight and neonatal complications have been sporadically described following tranexamic acid exposure.
-However, the underlying maternal illness which necessitated tranexamic acid use is likely to have contributed to these outcomes.
+No cases of congenital malformation have been reported among the small number of pregnancies exposed in early pregnancy, and no cases of intrauterine death have been reported among those exposed in later pregnancy.
+Miscarriage, preterm delivery, low infant birth weight and neonatal complications have been sporadically described following tranexamic acid exposure.
+However, the underlying maternal illness which necessitated tranexamic acid use may have contributed to these outcomes.

 Exposure to tranexamic acid at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.